 Look first at the calories AND at the serving size

 All labels are standardised at 100mg or ml of the product.
 A serving may be less or more than this.
 You may end up eating a bag of crisps with 3 servings in it thus 3 times the calories that you may think at first glance.

 Then see what makes up the calories?

 Is the food high in fat or sugar?
 Low in salt and high in fibre?

-A breakfast cereal will be mostly carbohydrate.
-A healthy breakfast cereal should be made of complex carbohydrate (starch) so it will be important to see how much of the cereal is ‘of which’ sugars – compare a bowl of bran flakes with corn flakes to find out…
+For example: A breakfast cereal will be mostly carbohydrate.
+A healthy breakfast cereal should be made of complex carbohydrate (starch/fibre) so it will be important to see how much of the cereal is ‘of which sugars' - compare a bowl of bran flakes with corn flakes to find out.

 A tray of minced meat should be made mostly of protein.
-The label should indication what percentage of the meat is fat, or if salt has been added…this is where the detail comes in.
+The label should indicate what percentage of the meat is fat, or if salt has been added... this is where the detail comes in.

 The Irish heart foundation have produced and excellent information card designed to help you shop with advice on salt and a ‘traffic light system’ for food labels.